Babouchot/Octo-concurrency/README.md

 	Here is how the project folder you just unzipped is laid out.

 		Sources ==> The project code for the sequencial and concurent versions, the files are ".cs" (C#) files
+					| Octo-Concurrency ==> the sources for the concurrent version
+					| Octo-Sequential ==> the sources for the sequential version

-		Run-Concurent ==> The binaries needed to run the concurent version of the simulation
+		Binaries ==> The binaries needed to run the concurent version of the simulation

-		Run-Sequencial ==> The binaries needed to run the sequential version of the simulation

 		FSP.lts ==> Our attempt to prove our scheme to manage concurent ressources